tensorflow/ranking/tensorflow_ranking/g3doc/api_docs/python/tfr/keras/model/ModelBuilder.md

 <!-- Placeholder for "Used in" -->

-This class implements the `AbstractModelBuilder` by delegating the class behaviors to the following implementors that can be specified by callers:
+This class implements the `ModelBuilderWithMask` by delegating the class behaviors to the following implementors that can be specified by callers:

 *   input_creator: A callable or a class like `InputCreator` to implement